DanielMcKayOR/BLS-Pull/README.md

 In order to use this WDC, seriesIDs will need to be provided (comma seperated).
 A free API key will also need to be entered.

-# Connect to this WDC from Tableau Desktop at http://DanielMcKayOR.github.io

-All credit to original work goes to: http://bjostad.github.io
+# All credit to original work goes to: http://bjostad.github.io